 How to Submit Your Story to The New Yorker Magazine

-The New Yorker was founded in 1925 by Harold Ross.
+The New Yorker magazine was founded in 1925 by Harold Ross.
 Ross polished his literary chops at daily meetings of the famous Algonquin Round Table, of which he was a charter member.
 The witty Dorothy Parker and Robert Benchley contributed to the magazine in its early years and were also members of that literary legend.

 Writing Legends Grace Its Pages

-The New Yorker Writing Style
+The New Yorker Style

-If an accident had happened, it would not be to her six-year-old, who was brave but not inventive, not a showoff."
-(From "Deep-Holes by Alice Munro)
+Sally will always believe that she knew at once—even before she heard Peter’s voice, she knew what had happened.
+If an accident had happened, it would not be to her six-year-old, who was brave but not inventive, not a showoff.
+From "Deep-Holes" by Alice Munro.

-That said if you're one of the young writers the magazine takes a chance on, if your work is accepted then your career is made, so it's worth taking a shot.
+That said, if you're one of the young writers the magazine takes a chance on, if your work is accepted, then your career is made, so it's worth taking a shot.

 Submit your story as a PDF attachment using the magazine's online submissions form.
 Email your submission to firstname.lastname@example.org.
 Send one story at a time and allow three months for a response.
-Submissions can also be sent by regular mail to Fiction Editor, The New Yorker, 1 World Trade Center, New York, N.Y.
-10007.
+Submissions can also be sent by regular mail to Fiction Editor, The New Yorker, 1 World Trade Center, New York, NY 10007.
 You will only hear from the magazine if it is interested in publishing your work.
 If you have not heard within three months, you should assume your story has not been accepted.